jacomyal/sigma.js/plugins/sigma.plugins.popup/README.md

 ---

 This plugin provides a method to display a popup when a sigma event is fired either on stage, node, or edge.
-Check the `sigma.plugins.popup` function doc or the `examples/popup.html` code sample to know more.
+Check the `sigma.plugins.popup` function doc or the [example code](../../examples/popup.html) to know more.

+### Events

+This plugins provides the following events:
+* `shown`: fired when the popup is shown
+* `hidden`: fired when the popup is hidden

 ### Changelog